Faculty & Staff

 Mrs. Aileen Warren

 Mrs. Warren is a Florida native.
 She holds a B.A. in Cultural Anthropology from Duke University, and a J.D. from the Catholic University of America, Columbus School of Law.
 She worked in several legal roles in the U.S. and abroad before settling down in Alexandria and becoming a stay at home mom.
 Mrs. Warren speaks Spanish fluently and enjoys traveling, cooking, and gardening in her free time.
-She looks forward to this new adventure and hopes she can instill a love of learning in her students.
+She has loved this transition into education at Saint Rita and hopes to instill a love of learning in her students.
+She has loved the classical approach to teaching that Saint Rita offers, allowing students to derive rules in math class, and looks forward to applying it in a literature setting as well.

 Mrs. Holly Carroll

-Mrs. Holly Carroll, Science Teacher & EDC Director, is excited to begin another year of teaching at Saint Rita.
+Mrs. Carroll is excited to begin another year at Saint Rita.
 She holds an M.A. in Education and Human Development from George Washington University and a B.A. in Geography from Arizona State University.
-Mrs. Carroll enjoys traveling, hiking, kayaking, white water rafting and reading historical fiction in her spare time.
+As one of our longest-serving faculty members at Saint Rita, Mrs. Carroll spends much of her time at school but in her free time she enjoys traveling, hiking, kayaking, white water rafting and reading historical fiction.

 Mrs. Kaitlin Coleman

-Mrs. Kaitlin Coleman, Art Teacher, was born and raised in the Northern Virginia area and was educated in the Arlington Diocese.
-She attended St. Bernadette’s in Springfield for elementary school and Bishop O’Connell High School in Arlington.
-She studied at St. Joseph’s University in Philadelphia, PA for her undergraduate studies and earned her Bachelor of Arts in Art Education.
+Mrs. Coleman was born and raised in the Northern Virginia area and was educated in the Arlington Diocese.
+She attended St. Bernadette’s in Springfield and Bishop O’Connell High School in Arlington.
+She earned her BA in Art Education at St. Joseph’s University in Philadelphia, PA.
 The following year she did graduate work in special education while teaching at an arts based school in suburban Philadelphia.
-She later moved back home, and has been teaching at Angelus Academy in Springfield in a number of different roles, including fourth grade teacher, art teacher, and kindergarten aide.
-She is very excited to be able to split her time teaching Art at St. Rita and taking care of her young daughter at home – who will soon have a little sister arriving!
-In addition to teaching, Mrs. Coleman enjoys working on her own art (her favorites are painting and charcoal), as well as reading and going to trivia with her friends.
+She later moved back home, and has taught Art at all levels at Saint Rita for the last number of years.
+Her young children keep her busy at home but when she can, she enjoys working on her own art (her favorites are painting and charcoal), as well as reading and going to trivia with her friends.

 Mr. Michael Taylor

-Mr. Michael Taylor – K-8 Music, was born in London and has lived in the USA since twelve.
+Mr. Taylor was born in London and has lived in the USA since he was twelve.
 During his high school years in North Texas, he won national MTNA awards as a pianist and composer, appeared on NPR’s From the Top, and was recognized as a Presidential Scholar in the Arts.
 He graduated from Harvard University with a B.A. in English, where he also pursued music studies and instruction in composition at New England Conservatory.
 He is organist for St Luke’s/St Ignatius in Oxon Hill, MD, violinist for American roots band Kentucky Avenue, and freelances as a private teacher, pianist, composer, singer, and choral conductor.
-He looks forward to sharing his great love of music and beauty with the students at St. Rita.
+He enjoys sharing his great love of music and beauty with the students at Saint Rita and appreciates the opportunity to communicate the great adventure of the Catholic faith through music in the devout and faithful environment of this school.

 Mrs. Elizabeth Hexter